 3. Optimize Your Database And Clean Up Regularly

 WordPress automatically slows down if you don’t optimize your database.
-Creating posts and modify website’s components are quite natural.
+Creating posts and modify the website’s components are quite natural.
 After all, a website requires regular updates for a better search ranking.
 To rank your website higher, you should constantly create posts and modify it whenever needed.
 But the thing is that you don’t know when you create or modify a post, WordPress creates a lot of revisions in your database.
 You can end up with plenty of unnecessary revisions in WordPress.

-Disable Post Revision is an awesome tool which you can use to disable WordPress revisions altogether.
+Disable Post Revision is an awesome tool that you can use to disable WordPress revisions altogether.
 Over time your website database becomes a trash can by generating garbages like spam and unapproved comments to your posts, trash posts and comments, unnecessary metadata items, and so on.
 If you want to optimize WordPress site speed efficiently, all these overheads should be removed as they slow down your website.

 Cleaning up all the unnecessary data regularly may sound a tedious task.
-But thankfully, with the latest version of the plugin, you can even enable auto-cleanup by a pre-scheduling the settings.
+But thankfully, with the latest version of the plugin, you can even enable auto-cleanup by pre-scheduling the settings.
 Additionally, you can optimize your database by using SSH or phpMyAdmin if you are web savvy.
-No matter what your capability is, always remind to create a backup first before, so you can stay out of trouble if anything goes wrong.
-If you want to optimize WordPress site speed properly, cleaning up and optimizing database is a must.
+No matter what your capability is, always remind yourself to create a backup first before, so you can stay out of trouble if anything goes wrong.
+If you want to optimize WordPress site speed properly, cleaning up and optimizing databases is a must.